Tuesday, December 24, 2013

 by G. Jack Urso

-J.T., which first premiered on CBS on December 13, 1969, is the story of a young African-American child, J.T., living in an urban slum.
+J.T., which first premiered on CBS on December 13, 1969, is the story of a young African American child, J.T., living in an urban slum.
 Just before Christmas, J.T. finds a stray cat and immediately identifies with the unwanted animal, picked on by humans and lacking shelter.
 Unable to take the cat home, J.T. goes to great lengths to keep his new friend alive, learning lessons in love and responsibility while doing so.
 When tragedy strikes, J.T. learns an important lesson about Christmas and taking responsibility for your actions.
+It is presented above from the Aeolus 13 Umbra YouTube channel.

 The film shows the grinding poverty of the late 1960s.
 Many of the same problems that still plague urban youth today are portrayed: single-parent families, sons without fathers, bullying, and crime, to name but a few.
-The cat is stand-in for the Christ child, and really for all us born into this world and dependent upon the kindness of others for our survival.
+The cat is stand-in for the Christ Child, and really for all of us born into this world and dependent upon the kindness of others for our survival.
 J.T. captures a moment in time and serves as a historical snapshot of mid-century inner-city poverty in the United States.
-Author Jane Wagner, also a lyricist, originally wrote J.T. as a ballad before writing the story.
+Author Jane Wagner, also a lyricist, originally wrote J.T. as a ballad before converting it to a story.
 Recognized for its excellence in writing, the book won a Peabody Award in 1970.
-It is presented below from the Aeolus 13 Umbra YouTube channel:

 4 comments: